hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 updates upon the member where the data resides.
 This eliminates the costly network hops described above.

 > **NOTE: Entry processor is meant to process a single entry per call.
 Processing multiple entries and data structures in an
-> entry processor are not supported as it may result in deadlocks on the server side.**
+> entry processor is not supported as it may result in deadlocks on the server side.**

 Hazelcast sends the entry processor to each cluster member, and these members apply it to the map entries.
 Therefore, if you add more members, your processing completes faster.